MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Which options in the Azure portal are P1 or P2?

 To check which features are included in the **Azure Information Protection Premium 1** (P1) subscription vs. the **Azure Information Protection Premium 2** (P2) subscription, see the [feature list](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.
+However, as a general guide, the advanced features such as automatic classification and hold your own key (HYOK) are specific to the Azure Information Protection Premium 2 subscription.

 ## Does Azure Information Protection support on premises and hybrid scenarios?